close

 Words: 1243|Pages: 3|7 min read

 The thing to investigate is when and why music became so profane.
-Profanity has been used in music for a while now, in fact “profanity” is fairly subjective when it comes to music.
+Profanity has been used in music for a while now; in fact, “profanity” is fairly subjective when it comes to music.
 When it was new, the Waltz was considered the height of vulgarity because men and women held each other while dancing, the Charleston was shocking at the time, and Elvis was censored on TV.
-Keeping these examples in mind it is fair to say that vulgarity has been present for a while now.
-Vulgarity, or the level of vulgarity, depends on how the public responds; at this time, indecency has become an integral part of music and the public is desensitized by it.
+Keeping these examples in mind, it is fair to say that vulgarity has been present for a while now.
+Vulgarity, or the level of vulgarity, depends on how the public responds; at this time, indecency has become an integral part of music, and the public is desensitized by it.
 Nobody is questioning why music has made this turn.

-Recently Flo Rida released a song called “Whistle,” while it sounds like a catchy song about whistling, it is actually about oral sex.
+The reason behind why music has become so sex-driven is because people buy it.
+Sex sells.
+Rage is exciting.
+Songs like “You Got Me” by G-Eazy keep people excited and on their toes; in the song, G-Eazy says “Bitch you got me fucked up” more than 30 times.
+Even still, people love the song, myself included, and it is considered one of G-Eazy’s most popular singles.
+Recently, Flo Rida released a song called “Whistle”; while it sounds like a catchy song about whistling, it is actually about oral sex.
 One primary issue with the growing vulgarity in modern music is that it lacks censorship, bringing a negative influence to pre-adolescents.
 It is one thing to listen to abrasive language as an adult, because adults are exposed to the real world and its complexities.
 However, pre-adolescents derive negative messages from this form of music.
-Although Flo Rida exerts some form or discreetness, not all artists do the same.
+Although Flo Rida exerts some form of discreetness, not all artists do the same.

-Neon Hitch released “Fuck You Better,” the message is clear within the title but the lyrics solidify her argument even more:
+Neon Hitch released “Fuck You Better”; the message is clear within the title, but the lyrics solidify her argument even more:

 "She's prettier than I'll ever be,